owentechnologist/roach-semantic-lookup/README.md

 -- cosine_distance(vec1,vec2)
 ```

+## Note that with cosine comparisons we are more generaous with the percentage match than with euclidean.
-## the essential query we will use to check for a semantic match to an incoming prompt will be:
+## For retrieving cached responses we can target 65% similar prompts (test your own data and embeddings etc for the threshold that works for you) The essential query we will use to check for a semantic match to an incoming prompt will be:

 ```
 WITH target_vector AS (